Tensor meson transition form factors in holographic QCD and the muon $g-2$: Tensor meson contribution to

 The first line of Table \ref{tab:PoleVsNonpoleResults} displays the difference for the ground-state tensor meson with model-given mass of 1.235 GeV.
 The contribution to $a_\mu$ is positive in both cases, but turns out to be more than twice as large in the full evaluation.

 Also shown are the $a_\mu$ contributions obtained by evaluating excited tensor modes.
 Even though the first excited tensor mode has a mass above 2 GeV and a rather small two-photon width, its $a_\mu$ contribution is even larger than the ground-state tensor when only the pole contribution is kept.
-By contrast, the full evaluation reduces this contribution strongly.
+In contrast, the full evaluation strongly reduces this contribution.
 Higher tensor modes give smaller contributions, but they fall comparatively slowly with mode number unless fully evaluated.
-The last line of Table \ref{tab:PoleVsNonpoleResults} shows that the unnaturally large contributions from excited tensor mesons obtained in the pole-only formulae are appearing chiefly in the IR region.
+The entries of Table \ref{tab:PoleVsNonpoleResults} marked by $|_\mathrm{IR}$ show that the unnaturally large contributions from excited tensor mesons obtained in the pole-only formulae are appearing chiefly in the IR region.

 Summing over the first five modes gives rather similar results, the difference being essentially in the attribution to the individual modes.
-In the full evaluation the lowest mode is already providing 95\% of the total IR contribution, whereas in the case of the pole contribution this portion is only 38\%.
+In the full evaluation with non-pole terms included, the IR contribution of the lowest mode is already providing about 90\% of the summed IR contribution, whereas in the case of the pole contribution this portion is only about a third.

-The full holographic result for the tensor meson contribution is thus surprisingly large and positive, amounting to $a_\mu^T=5.9 \times 10^{-11}$ ($5.4\times 10^{-11}$ from virtualities less than 1.5 GeV) When refitted to the parameters of $f_2,a_2,f_2'$, an even larger result would be obtained, as Table \ref{tab:HWresultsdisp} indicates, similar to the result of summing over the excited tensor modes as well (cf.~Table \ref{tab:PoleVsNonpoleResults}).